 Welcome to NYRR Group Training, with sessions for runners in Manhattan, Brooklyn, and Queens.

 Geared to runners of all levels, from newcomers to experienced competitive racers, the workouts offer camaraderie, coaching, and the inspiration that comes from running with others.
 Whether your goal is to become a runner, to run your first race, or to set a personal best, you’ll find a welcoming atmosphere that encourages you to pursue your goals and have fun.

 NYRR Group Training will help you get stronger and faster with your choice of four different weekly sessions:

 All sessions except Track Workout Wednesdays incorporate elements such as fartlek (“speed-play”) and hills.
 Visit our training terms page to get a better understanding of each type of workout, and meet the coaches who will be leading the workouts.

 Every workout begins with a warmup (including running technique work) and ends with a strength and stretching component.
 Each eight-week session will also include at least one time trial to gauge your improvement.

 Runners are divided into compatible groups based on experience, including your best pace from recent NYRR races when applicable.
 In a mutually supportive and inspiring environment, you’ll meet like-minded runners and new training partners.
 (No more loneliness of the long-distance runner!)

 Eight-week sessions that precede major NYRR races like the TCS New York City Marathon, the United Airlines NYC Half, and the Airbnb Brooklyn Half will feature specific training to prepare runners for those big events.

-The fourth of six eight-week sessions begins the week of Tuesday, July 5; the fifth session will begin the week of Tuesday, September 6.
+The fifth of six eight-week sessions begins the week of Tuesday, September 6.
 Workouts will last about one hour.
 See the schedule of start dates and times.

 Turnover Tuesdays, 6:30 a.m. and 6:30 p.m., Central Park and Prospect Park